Financial Aid & Scholarships

 Deadlines

 Students applying for admission should complete their aid application at the same time they complete their admissions application or as soon as they are accepted.
-Should you defer admittance for a year, your application for financial aid will be due by March 1 before your entry date (in July or September).
+Should you defer admittance for a year, your application for financial aid will be due by March 3 before your fall entry date.

 Awarding Policies

-After all of your application materials have been submitted and reviewed by our office, an offer of financial assistance will be sent to you outlining the financial aid that you are eligible to receive for the specified academic year.
+After all of your application materials have been submitted and reviewed by our office, an offer of financial assistance will be sent to you outlining the aid for which you are eligible, for the specified academic year.
 Your offer will come with an acceptance form — you may accept or decline all or part of the aid package.

 The form must be returned to our offices.
 No aid will be disbursed until the signed and completed form is returned.
 No offer of aid will be made before the student has been accepted into a certificate or degree program at Hebrew College.